julien-poivret/SSH_basic/README.md

-"switch back to PasswordAuthentication yes if you want to re-enable remote connection via password for eventualy adding other parrallel clients, this allow to restart the procedure on each new clients locally... by generating encrypted key with ( the above method ), then link them with the ssh-copy-id command (for every singel one...) and once all links are made lock the server again by switching PasswordAuthentication to "no" in ```/etc/ssh/sshd_config```
+"switch back to PasswordAuthentication yes if you want to re-enable remote connection via password for eventualy adding other parrallel clients, this allow to restart the procedure on each new clients locally... by generating encrypted key with ( the above method ), then link them with the ssh-copy-id command (for every singel one...) targeting the server, and once all links are made lock the server again by switching PasswordAuthentication to "no" in ```/etc/ssh/sshd_config```